22008686/Experiment-5-Implementation-of-XOR-using-RBF/README.md

 ## ALGORIHM:

-STEP 1:
-Import the necessary libraries of python.
+STEP 1:Import the necessary libraries of python.

-STEP 2:
-In the function of end_to_end, calculate the similarity between the inputs and the peaks.
+STEP 2:In the function of end_to_end, calculate the similarity between the inputs and the peaks.
 Then, using the equation Aw = Y in matrix form.
 Each row of A consists of (shape: (4, 2)).

-STEP 3:
-In index[0] of the matrix there is a similarity of a point with peak1.
+STEP 3:In index[0] of the matrix there is a similarity of a point with peak1.
 In index[1] of the matrix there is a similarity of another point with peak2.
 In index[2] of the matrix the Bias input is given (1).

-STEP 4:
-Y is the output associated with the input of (shape: (4, )).
+STEP 4:Y is the output associated with the input of (shape: (4, )).
 W is calculated using the same equation we use to solve the linear regression using a closed solution ((i.e) normal equation).

-STEP 5:
-This neural network is constructed using the architecture of 2-2-1;
+STEP 5:This neural network is constructed using the architecture of 2-2-1;
 where;
 2 nodes of input neurons (x1, x2) used in input layer, 2 node of neurons (each for one peak) used in hidden layer, and 1 neuron used in output layer.

-STEP 6:
-The last step is to find the weights for the edges to the 1-output unit.
-Weights associated would be:

-edge joining 1st node (peak1-output) to the output node, edge joining 2nd node (peak2-output) to the output node and the bias edge.
+STEP 6:The last step is to find the weights for the edges to the 1-output unit.
+Weights associated would be: edge joining 1st node (peak1-output) to the output node, edge joining 2nd node (peak2-output) to the output node and the bias edge.

-STEP 7:
-End the program.
+STEP 7:End the program.

 ## PROGRAM:
 ```